Honey Mustard Roasted Vegetables Recipe

 Roasted vegetables are good any time of the year, but I think they’re especially delicious during the winter.

 When it’s cold outside, turning on the oven and making this simple, hearty, and nourishing dish is perfect.
 It warms the kitchen and makes you feel warm and cozy.

 More than once, I’ve been accused of being a weird eater.
 Don’t worry.
 I consider it something to be proud of.
 For me, a big bowl of roasted vegetables like this could be a meal.

 But I completely understand those of you who need a little protein or some carbs to round out your lunch or dinner.
 So, here are some…

 - Toss with pasta

-- Skip the honey mustard sauce, and top crostini with goat cheese and chopped roasted vegetables
+- Skip the honey mustard sauce, chop the roasted vegetables, and serve on top crostini with goat cheese

 Preheat oven to 400F.
 Toss vegetables with olive oil.
 Arrange vegetables in a single layer on a large baking sheet.
 Sprinkle with sea salt.
 Bake for approximately 35 to 40 minutes, or until vegetables are tender.

 Remove vegetables from oven and place in a large serving bowl.
 Whisk mustard and honey together.
 Toss with vegetables and serve.